 Qualcomm has established itself as a premier 5G product and service provider.
 In doing so, shares of Qualcomm have increased significantly since they bottomed out due to the pandemic.
 Those unfamiliar with what has transpired in the last year may be quick to assume Qualcomm represents anything but a value at the moment.
 However, it is safe to say the 5G revolution is in its infancy, and Qualcomm is positioned to lead the industry in the transition.
 As a result, today’s price does represent a significant increase year-over-year, but underlying fundamentals suggest there’s plenty more room to run.

-If Qualcomm can remain a major contributor to the 5G revolution, there’s no reason to think share prices are done growing.
+If Qualcomm can remain a major contributor to the 5G revolution, there’s no reason to think it is not one of the best undervalued stocks to buy now.
 In fact, if 5G turns out to be the “game-changer” many are expecting, this could be just the beginning of a historic run.

 Zoom Video Communications, Inc. (NASDAQ: ZM)